massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

 the cat alive!

 Each cat is technically a smart contract deployed on the Massa blockchain.
-We will see how to use autonomous smart contracts to allows the smart contract to carry out actions by itself.
+We will see how to use autonomous smart contracts to allow the smart contract to carry out actions by itself.

 .. note::